Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: SZ power spectrum and cluster counts with massive neutrinos

 The true mass is generally larger than the HSE mass.
-Numerical simulations suggest that the HSE mass is biased low by $b\approx 20\%$ with respect to the true mass, corresponding to $B_\mathrm{HSE}=1.25$ \citep[e.g.,][]{Kay:2004wp,2007ApJ...655...98N,Lau:2009qm,Battaglia2012, Nelson:2013hwa}.
+Numerical simulations suggest that the HSE mass is biased low by $ 20\%$ with respect to the true mass, corresponding to $B_\mathrm{HSE}=1.25$ \citep[e.g.,][]{Kay:2004wp,2007ApJ...655...98N,Lau:2009qm,Battaglia2012, Nelson:2013hwa}.
 Such bias arises due to non-thermal pressure and recent analytical work have been successful in modelling it fairly \citep[e.g.,][]{Shi:2014msa,Shi:2014lua,Shi:2015fua}.
 Although numerical work relying on the ART code \citep{2002ApJ...571..563K} find a HSE bias that is mass independent, the recent BAHAMAS and MACSIS simulations are suggesting a mass dependent HSE bias that reaches $\approx40\%$ for heavy clusters with $M_\mathrm{500c}\gtrsim 10^{15}\mathrm{M_\varodot}$ \citep{Henson:2016eip}.
-In this paper we do not study mass-dependent bias, however, we note that a larger bias for heavier clusters would have the effect of boosting the SZ power at large scales where heavier clusters contribute more \citep[e.g., Figure 1 of][]{Remazeilles:2018laq}.
+In this article we do not study mass-dependent bias, however, we note that a larger bias for heavier clusters would have the effect of boosting the SZ power at large scales where heavier clusters contribute more \citep[e.g., Figure 1 of][]{Remazeilles:2018laq}.
 This could drive the value of $\sigma_8$ extracted from the SZ power spectrum analysis to a larger value, more consistent with Planck primary CMB.

 In fact, the X-ray mass bias can be used as a phenomenological parameterisation of departure from other assumptions than HSE, and of systematics and physical processes that are yet to be better understood \citep[e.g.,][]{Pratt:2019cnf}.
-Here, we either use the mass bias as a free parameter, or set a Gaussian prior around the HSE value, typically expected to be $(1-b)\simeq 0.8$ from numerical simulations \citep[e.g.,][]{Kay:2004wp,2007ApJ...655...98N,Shi:2015fua}.
+Here, we either use the mass bias as a free parameter, or set a Gaussian prior around the typical value expected from numerical hydrodynamical simulations, i.e., $B_\mathrm{HSE}=1.25$ or $(1-b_\mathrm{HSE})=0.8$ \citep[e.g.,][]{Kay:2004wp,2007ApJ...655...98N,Shi:2015fua}.
 Several observational constraints on the X-ray mass bias are shown on the right panel of Figure~\ref{fig:comps8}, along with the results we obtain in Section \ref{sec:results}.
 The relative precision on the X-ray mass bias is currently at the $\sim10\%$ level and is expected to reach the 1\% level in the next decade \citep[e.g.,][]{Louis:2016gvv}.